department-of-veterans-affairs/vets-website/content/pages/healthcare/health-conditions/womens-health-care-needs.md

 #### Telephone care

 If you’re a woman Veteran and you’re currently signed up for VA health care, you can reach a VA health care provider at your local VA medical center by phone 24 hours a day, 7 days a week.
 This provider will answer questions and give you advice on health concerns.
 If you’re currently signed up for VA health care, contact your VA medical center and ask for the provider’s phone number.
-[Connect with your VA medical center](https://www.va.gov/health/vamc/).
+[Find a VA medical center near you](/facilities/).

 <br>